Skip to main content

 Sponsoring District: Durham

 Emily Simler earned her undergraduate degree in Elementary Education with a minor in History from Elon University.
-She earned a Master of Arts in Literacy Education and a Master of Education in Sociology and Education with a Educational Policy concentration, both from Teachers College, Columbia University.
-After working for two years for the nonprofit Harlem Children’s Zone as a Literacy Curriculum Coach, Emily entered the New York City Department of Education as a Middle School ELA Teacher and Literacy Instructional Coach for P.S.
+She went on to earn a Master of Arts in Literacy Education and a Master of Education in Sociology and Education with a concentration in Educational Policy, both from Teachers College, Columbia University.
+After working for two years with the nonprofit Harlem Children’s Zone as a Literacy Curriculum Coach, Emily entered the New York City Department of Education as a Middle School ELA Teacher and Literacy Instructional Coach at P.S.
 149, Sojourner Truth School in Harlem.
-In 2020, Emily moved to Durham and began teaching at Hillandale Elementary as a 4th grade teacher.
-During the 2022-2023 school year, Emily served as the Grade Level Chair and the School Improvement Team Chair.
-In the 2023-2024 school year, Emily will change roles at Hillandale as she loops with her class to 5th Grade.
-Emily can be reached at cesimler@ncsu.edu.
+In 2020, she relocated to Durham, North Carolina, where she began teaching 4th grade at Hillandale Elementary School.
+During the 2022–2023 school year, she served as Grade Level Chair and Chair of the School Improvement Team.
+In 2023–2024, Emily transitioned with her students to 5th grade, continuing her leadership roles at Hillandale.
+She completed her Principal Residency at Lakewood Montessori Middle School during the 2024–2025 school year, where she now serves as Assistant Principal.